justaszie/Bikeshare-Analysis/README.md

 ![viz_Weekend rides - hourly breakdown](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/f3c1df03-db68-4c9c-b383-69a1f20c4689)

 **:bulb: Key Insights**
 - Activity on weekends is similar for both types of customers.
 But the activity is clearly different on weekdays - members have spikes in activity during "commuter" hours (7-8am and 4-6pm) and casual riders increase their activity steadily until 5pm.
-This signals commuting pattern for members.
+This pattern also signals commuting pattern for members.

 ### 4.6.
 Rides by Rideable Type
 We are exploring if casual riders and members have any preferences in terms of bike types (classic or electric bikes).